-- Use a Suica or Pasmo card to pay for your train instead of a ticket.
-This avoids waiting in line at the end of the night to buy tickets.
-You just tap on to the train.
+- Use a Suica or Pasmo card instead of a ticket to pay for your train.
+This avoids waiting in line at the night’s end to buy tickets.
+You tap onto the train.

-- The monorail also accepts Suica and Pasmo if you aren’t wanting to buy a day pass.
+- The monorail also accepts Suica and Pasmo if you don’t want to buy a day pass.

 Every moment counts while at Tokyo Disneyland.
 Don’t make these mistakes that I’ve done so many times.